pratikmallya/pratikmallya.github.io/_posts/2021-07-25-mysql-cases-sensitivity.md

 As an aside, the [official MySQL documentation] explains these concepts pretty well and I would highly recommend reading it at least once.
-Case sensitivity is covered in [B.3.4.1 Case Sensitivity in String Searches].
+Case sensitivity is covered in [B.3.4.1 Case Sensitivity in String Searches], which points out another solution: use `VARBINARY` rather than `VARCHAR` to represent the file names.

 [official MySQL documentation]: https://dev.mysql.com/doc/refman/8.0/en/charset.html
 [B.3.4.1 Case Sensitivity in String Searches]: https://dev.mysql.com/doc/refman/8.0/en/case-sensitivity.html